cgruver/cgruver/pages/home-lab/edge-router.md

     ssh-keygen -t rsa -b 4096 -N "" -f /root/.ssh/id_rsa
     ```

-1. Connect to your new router:
+1. Connect to your edge router:

     For the `GL-MV1000W` you can connect to the WiFi.
 The initial SSID and passphrase are on the back of the router.

+    Otherwise, connect from your workstation with a network cable.

 1. Copy your SSH public key to the router for login: